eliseylenore/repeat-counter/README.md

 ## Technologies Used

-_I used C# with the Nancy framework.
+_I used C# with the Nancy framework and Razor.
 I also relied on Bootstrap._

 ### License